 In a previous article, I discussed the various bandwidth sharing cash apps you can install on a Raspberry Pi or other ARM based single board computer (SBC) or x86_64 based Mini PC, and today I am going to discuss how to actually install the Honeygain cash app on any Linux device, ARM or x86_64. **Full disclosure, all links to Honeygain and other cash apps contain my referral links, so that I can make an extra few percent on top of your earnings (with or without using my referral link, you still make the same amount).

 First, you’re going to need an ARM SBC or x86_64 Mini PC, and for this task I highly recommend using the lowest wattage device possible, the Raspberry Pi Zero 2W, which idles at 1W!
 As you may know, electricity costs seem to be going up all over the world, especially in Europe, so keeping your expenses down is a must in order to maximize profits!
 While there are other options available, such as a repurposed Android TV box with Linux freshly installed, such as those found on AliExpress, a Raspberry Pi 3B or 4B with 1GB of RAM are also quite adequate for running this software, as are any cheap Intel based Celeron devices.
-In fact, while Intel based Celeron devices (x86_64) use slightly more energy, they are even easier to install Honeygain on, and have less compatibility issues when other cash apps such as EarnApp, Packetstream, Peer2Profit, IPRoyal Pawns, and Traffmonetizer are also installed.
-I recommend a minimum of 512 mb of RAM (which is what a Raspberry Pi Zero 2W has standard), with 1 GB of RAM being ideal for other SBC’s, and 16 GB of drive space (or eMMC / SD card if you’re using an ARM based SBC).
+In fact, while Intel based Celeron devices (x86_64) and Raspberry Pi 4B’s use slightly more energy than a Raspberry Pi Zero 2W, they are even better to install Honeygain on, and have less WiFi bandwidth issues when other cash apps such as EarnApp, Packetstream, Peer2Profit, IPRoyal Pawns, and Traffmonetizer are also installed on the device.
+From my experience, the Raspberry Pi Zero 2W’s WiFi can become a problem the more bandwidth you’re sharing.
+Overall, I recommend a minimum of 512 mb of RAM (which is what a Raspberry Pi Zero 2W has standard), with 1 GB of RAM being ideal for other SBC’s, and 16 GB of drive space (or eMMC / SD card if you’re using an ARM based SBC).

 To install the Linux based operating system, you’re going to need an imaging program, such as Rufus, Balena Etcher, or the Raspberry Pi Imager, and use either a USB memory stick or SD card and reader to flash them with whichever OS you choose.
 For new users, I suggest picking a server version of Debian Linux, Ubuntu Linux, or Raspberry Pi OS (DietPi OS works too), an x86_64 version for Intel and AMD devices, and an ARM64 version (also known as AArch64 or ARMv8) for a Raspberry Pi or other ARM based SBC.
 There are many guides, blogs, and videos you can look up for how to install a server based OS onto a PC or ARM SBC, so I will not bore you with the details here.